kabirpatel1/workforce-simulation-hiring-analysis/README.md

 The Tech Repair Center handles two types of jobs: Standard Maintenance (high volume, simpler) and Complex Repairs (low volume, specialist).
 The current setup has one Junior Technician handling standard jobs and one Senior Technician handling complex repairs, with conditional overflow logic allowing the Senior to assist with standard jobs under specific conditions.

 The manager's question was direct:
-> *Should we hire a second Junior Technician to reduce wait times?*
+***Should we hire a second Junior Technician to reduce wait times?***

 This simulation was built to answer that question with statistical confidence rather than intuition, comparing KPIs across 20 replications of a 5,000-hour runtime under both staffing scenarios.

-**Primary stakeholder:** The Tech Repair Center manager, who needs a clear hire or no-hire recommendation backed by simulation evidence.
+**Primary stakeholder:** The Tech Repair Center manager, who needs a clear hire or no hire recommendation backed by simulation evidence.

 ---

 ## Methodology

-A discrete-event simulation was built in **Simio** to model the full system logic, including conditional resource allocation, custom state tracking, and a two-scenario experiment.
+A discrete-event simulation was built in **Simio** to model the full system logic, including conditional resource allocation, custom state tracking, and a two scenario experiment.

 **System logic implemented:**
 1. Two entity types (Standard Maintenance jobs, Complex Repair jobs) with separate arrival sources and servers